Last Updated on October 10, 2024 by Maged kamel

-Quadratic interpolation is the process of using a second-order polynomial to make interpolation for a function.
+Quadratic interpolation is using a second-order polynomial to make interpolation for a function.

-Unlike linear interpolation which we have discussed in the previous post, quadratic interpolation requires the existence of three points.
+Unlike linear interpolation, which we discussed in the previous post, quadratic interpolation requires three points.

 The first point of the three points has a coordinate of(x0,y0 ), the second point has a coordinate of(x1,y1 ), and the last point has a coordinate of(x2,y2 )